yukibonji/FSharpShip/README.md

 FSharpShip
 ==========

-A direct translation of ErlShip (https://github.com/simonhdickson/ErlShip).
+Initially this was a direct translation of ErlShip (https://github.com/simonhdickson/ErlShip), but now moving towards more idiomatice F#.